ethan-yz-hao/ethan-yz-hao.github.io/_research/2021-03-research-2.md

 location: "Beijing, China"
 ---

  The research intends to explore supply chain mechanisms that effect its resilience.
-We employ an agent-based model of a generic push-type manufacturing supply chain.

-push-type supply chains with heterogenous agents characterized by capital endowment.
+We employ an agent-based model of a generic push-type manufacturing supply chain consisting of heterogenous agents characterized by capital endowment.
+We do this:

- We employ
-an Agent Based Model of a generic food chain network consisting of stylized individuals representing producers, traders, and consumers.
-We do this: 1/ to describe the dynamically changing disaggregated flows of crop items between these agents, and 2/ to be able to explicitly consider agent behaviour.
+ 1/ to describe the dynamically changing disaggregated flows of crop items between these agents, and 2/ to be able to explicitly consider agent behaviour.
 The agents have implicit personal objectives for trading.
 We quantify resilience and efficiency by linking these to the fraction of fulfilment of the overall